gregsadetsky/minimalish-django-starter/README.md

 ## let's do it immediately

-to initiate a new Django project using this starter kit template (copy-paste all of it):
+to initiate a new Django project using this starter kit template, copy-paste & run all of the code below:

 ```bash
 echo -n "what's your project name (keep it short, lowercase, etc.)? "